cdelahousse/Radio-Tray-Documentation/documentation.markdown

-#Documentation Section

 ##Using Radio Tray

 Using Radio Tray couldn't be simpler.
 All you have to do is click the Radio Tray icon on your system's Application Indicator or System Tray.
-See *figure 1.*

 ![Click systray icon](img/systray-cropped.png)

 A list of stations will appear.
 Open a group and select one.
-See *figure 2.*

 ![Select a station](img/stationselect-cropped.png)

 The stream will start playing and the current song will be listed at the top of the menu.
-See *figure 3*.

 ![Song listing](img/playing-cropped.png)

 To stop playback, select *Turn Off "**Station Name**"* from the menu.

 ##Adding and Editing Radio Stations
 Radio Trays offers a simple and intuitive interface to modify Internet Radio station bookmarks.To access it, simply open Radio Tray and select *Preferences -> Configure Radios ...*.
-See *figure 4*.

 ![Configuring Radio Stations](img/configradio-cropped.png)

-Bookmarks can live at the root of the *Radio Stations* dialog or be grouped together. *Figure 4* gives an example of the former (*NPR*) and the latter (*CBC*).
+Bookmarks can live at the root of the *Radio Stations* dialog or be grouped together.
+Here is an example of the former (*NPR*) and the latter (*CBC*).

 After modifying bookmarks, reload them by selecting *Preferences -> Reload Bookmarks* from Radio Tray's main menu.

 ###Adding a New Station

 To save a new station, press the *Add* button in the *Configure Radios* dialog.
 The *Add new station* dialog will appear.
 Enter the station's name, the stream's URL and either select the root or a group it should belong to.
-See *figure 5*.

 ![Adding a radio station bookmark](img/addradio-cropped.png)

 ###Editing an Existing Station

 To edit an existing bookmark, select it in the *Configure Radios* list and press the *Edit* button.
 An edit dialog will appear.
 Change fields as required.
-See *figure 6*.

 ![Editing a radio station](img/editradio-cropped.png)